 Actions in these categories are not important and not urgent.
 Why do we have actions here?
-In our personal life, these usually are things that are fun to do.
-If any work related actions end up here, it is best to eliminate those actions.
+In our personal lives, these usually are things that are fun to do.
+If any work-related actions end up here, it is best to eliminate those actions.

 Since you now know what the Eisenhower matrix is, and how to use it to determine what to do with our actions.
-Lets take a look on how we can use it in a retrospective form.
+Let’s take a look at how we can use it in a retrospective form.

 First of all, we need a retrospective form to gather action items to prioritize.
-There are several forms to do this, but they all point to the basics of a retrospective: What went well?, what didn’t work?
+There are several forms to do this, but they all point to the basics of a retrospective: What went well? what didn’t work?
 What should we start doing?
 I usually use https://funretrospectives.com to find a form.
-You cannot go wrong with the starfish (https://www.funretrospectives.com/starfish/) or the hot air balloon (https://www.funretrospectives.com/hot-air-balloon-bad-weather/).
+Or check any retrospectives I have blogged about in the retrospective category.
+You cannot go wrong with the starfish or the hot air balloon.
 Once you gathered insights, we can move to the next step

 Placing them on the Matrix

-In preparation of this retrospective, print the matrix, or draw it on a whiteboard.
+In preparation for this retrospective, print the matrix, or draw it on a whiteboard.
 As a next step, we want to cover the name of the zones (Do, Schedule, Delegate, Eliminate).
-Nobody wants to place their actions on the eliminate zone if they know if before hand 😉
+Nobody wants to place their actions on the eliminate zone if they know if beforehand 😉

 When you have all the actions from the previous activity, gather the group around the matrix.
 Grab the actions, and let the entire group decide where should each action item go.

 The delegate zone is not a category you want to focus on for this retrospective.
 Discuss the zone briefly, and move to plan.
-Any actions in plan, can be assigned for people to plan in the long term.
+Any actions in the plan can be assigned for people to plan in the long term.

 Finally, we are in the magic zone.
 The do zone.
 These are the real outcome of this retrospective.
-The entire group decided these actions where worth to act on now.
+The entire group decided these actions were worth acting on now.
 Discuss each action one by one.
 If anyone speaks up about an action, assign them as the one to work on that action, if they feel this is important, they are more likely to do it.